Aaron Judge Player Props: Yankees vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is 11th in MLB with a collective 9.1 strikeouts per nine innings.
+- The Blue Jays pitching staff is 12th in MLB with a collective nine strikeouts per nine innings.

-- The Blue Jays have the 20th-ranked team ERA among all MLB pitching staffs (4.70).
+- The Blue Jays have the 19th-ranked team ERA across all MLB pitching staffs (4.65).

-- The Blue Jays rank 24th in baseball in home runs surrendered (28 total, 1.4 per game).
+- Blue Jays pitchers combine to rank 22nd in baseball in home runs allowed (29 total, 1.4 per game).

-- Manoah gets the start for the Blue Jays, his fifth of the season.
-He is 1-1 with a 6.98 ERA and 16 strikeouts in 19 1/3 innings pitched.
+- Gausman gets the start for the Blue Jays, his fifth of the season.
+He is 1-2 with a 3.65 ERA and 30 strikeouts in 24 2/3 innings pitched.

-- The righty last appeared on Sunday against the Tampa Bay Rays, when he threw 4 2/3 innings, allowing seven earned runs while giving up nine hits.
+- The right-hander last appeared on Tuesday against the Houston Astros, when he tossed 4 2/3 innings, allowing seven earned runs while giving up seven hits.

-- In four games this season, the 25-year-old has an ERA of 6.98, with 7.4 strikeouts per nine innings.
-Opponents are batting .288 against him.

 © 2023 Data Skrive.
 All rights reserved.